codr7/g-fu/README.md

 F
 ```

 Values may be combined using `or`/`and`.
-Unused values are not evaluated, comparisons are performed using boolean representations while preserving original values.
+Unused values are not evaluated, and comparisons are performed using boolean representations while preserving the original values.

 ```
   (or 0 42)